chauhanakash23/Modern-Resume/README.md

 7. Press on menu on the top left

-8. Change the compilet to XeLaTeX
+8. Change the compilet to XeLaTeX, and press recompile

 Source: